DFX: A Product Design Strategy Approach

-The DFX process has many benefits.
+The Designed For Excellence process has many benefits.
 Some of the obvious benefits include:

 • Product Material Cost Reductions